-- Provides an accurate record of what each child can do on entry to YR. - Establishes a starting point to measure progress with a clear trajectory towards the Early Learning Goals. - Provides reliable information with a strong predictor of KS1 and KS2 attainment. - Forms part of a complete Early Excellence assessment system that schools can buy into to record development and progress from 2yrs to the end of Reception.
+- Provides an accurate record of what each child can do on entry to YR. - Establishes a starting point to measure progress with a clear trajectory towards the Early Learning Goals.

-EExBA consists of an initial screening process to assess each child's 'Well-being & Involvement' using the Leuven Scales\ and it covers a set of assessment criteria drawn from aspects of the 'Characteristics of Effective Learning' and the 'Areas of Learning & Development' as detailed in the EYFS statutory framework and supporting guidance.
+EExBA consists of an initial screening process to assess each child's 'Well-being & Involvement' using the Leuven Scales and it covers a set of assessment criteria drawn from aspects of the 'Characteristics of Effective Learning' and the 'Areas of Learning & Development' as detailed in the EYFS statutory framework and supporting guidance.